Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 Primarily a boatload of render-blocking Javascript.

 Note: this was with minimal “apps” running on the site.
-The only ones we installed were “bookings” and “blog”.
+The only one we installed was “blog”.
 We’re pretty sure that if we added more apps things would get even worse.

 The homepage of our test site does have a few things going on which could slow things down (for example an image carousel).
-So let’s see how an extremely plain blog page does.
+So let’s see how the homepage does when the carousel and some of the images are removed.

 So that’s our test site.
 Let’s see how two of the most popular Wix templates performed.